Board of Directors

 Marg Rappolt

-Strategic leader in public policy and human service transformation.
-Worked for 36 years in two provincial administrations (Ontario and Saskatchewan) and retired in 2014.
-Former Deputy Minister with the Ontario government with portfolios including: Community and Social Services, Health and Long-Term Care, Health Promotion, Seniors, Aboriginal Affairs, and the Ministry of the Attorney General.
-Marg is past chair of the Board of Trustees of the Holland Bloorview Kids Rehabilitation Hospital.
-She currently sits on the Board of Directors of the Woodgreen Foundation, and serves on its Governance Committee.
+A strategic leader in public policy and human service transformation, Marg Rappolt worked for 36 years in two provincial administrations (Ontario and Saskatchewan), retiring in 2014.
+Ms. Rappolt is a former Deputy Minister with the Ontario government with portfolios including Community and Social Services, Health and Long-Term Care, Health Promotion, Seniors, and Aboriginal Affairs.
+She is past chair of the Board of Trustees of the Holland Bloorview Kids Rehabilitation Hospital and she currently sits on the Board of Directors of the Woodgreen Foundation in addition to serving on its Governance Committee.